Singularity and differentiability at the origin of static and spherically symmetric black holes: Generalizations of the main theorem

-The main result result of this work, Thm.~\ref{thm:main}, can be reformulated and expanded in terms of $C^k$-extensions of the spacetime, where $k\in\mathbb{N}_0\cup\{\infty\}\cup\{\omega\}$: \begin{theorem} Given the metric in Eq.~\eqref{eq:metric}, where $A(r)$ and $B(r)$ are non-rapidly decreasing smooth functions in a neighborhood of $r=0$, the spacetime is $C^\infty$-extendible at $r=0$ if and only if $A(0)\neq0$, $B(0)=1$ and $A(r)$, $B(r)$ are d-even functions of $r$. \end{theorem} \begin{theorem} Given the metric in Eq.~\eqref{eq:metric}, where $A(r)$ and $B(r)$ are non-identically vanishing analytic functions in a neighborhood of $r=0$, the spacetime is $C^\omega$-extendible at $r=0$ if and only if $A(0)\neq0$, $B(0)=1$ and $A(r)$, $B(r)$ are even functions of $r$. \end{theorem} \begin{theorem} Given the metric in Eq.~\eqref{eq:metric}, where $A(r)$ and $B(r)$ are smooth functions in a neighborhood of $r=0$ satisfying $A(0)\neq0$, $B(0)=1$ and Eq.~\eqref{eq:expansion_AB} (i.e.~at least one of them has its first non-vanishing odd derivative at order $2N+1$), the spacetime is $C^{2N}$-extendible, but not $C^{2N+2}$-extendible. \end{theorem} Thm.~\ref{thm:smooth} is merely a restatement of Thm.~\ref{thm:main}, and the proof of the former is virtually the same as the proof of the latter.
-In fact, under the assumptions of Thm.~\ref{thm:main}, namely $A(0)\neq0$, $B(0)=1$ and $A(r)$, $B(r)$ d-even at $r=0$, we have already constructed a $C^\infty$-extension of the spacetime at $r=0$ in Sec.~\ref{sec:rev} using the $(x,y,z)$ coordinate chart.
-If one of the above conditions does not hold, we can always construct a diverging curvature invariant that prevents us from obtaining a $C^\infty$-extension at $r=0$.
+The main result of this work, Thm.~\ref{thm:main}, can be reformulated and expanded in terms of $C^k$-extensions of the spacetime, where $k\in\mathbb{N}_0\cup\{\infty\}\cup\{\omega\}$: \begin{theorem} Given the metric in Eq.~\eqref{eq:metric}, where $A(r)$ and $B(r)$ satisfy the assumptions in Eq.~\eqref{eq:ansatz_metric_functions}, the spacetime is $C^\infty$-extendible to $r=0$ if and only if $m=n=0$, $b_0=1$, and $\tilde{A}(r)$, $\tilde{B}(r)$ are d-even functions of $r$. \end{theorem} \begin{theorem} Given the metric in Eq.~\eqref{eq:metric}, where $A(r)$ and $B(r)$ satisfy the assumptions in Eq.~\eqref{eq:ansatz_metric_functions} with $\tilde{A}(r)$ and $\tilde{B}(r)$ analytic functions, the spacetime is $C^\omega$-extendible to $r=0$ if and only if $m=n=0$, $b_0=1$, and $\tilde{A}(r)$, $\tilde{B}(r)$ are even functions of $r$. \end{theorem} \begin{theorem} Given the metric in Eq.~\eqref{eq:metric}, where $A(r)$ and $B(r)$ satisfy the assumptions in Eq.~\eqref{eq:ansatz_metric_functions} and are such that $m=n=0$, $b_0=1$, and Eq.~\eqref{eq:expansion_AB} holds (i.e.~at least one of the metric functions has its first non-vanishing odd derivative at order $2N+1$), the spacetime is $C^{2N}$-extendible, but not $C^{2N+2}$-extendible to $r=0$. \end{theorem} Thm.~\ref{thm:smooth} is merely a restatement of Thm.~\ref{thm:main}, and the proof of the former is virtually the same as the proof of the latter.
+In fact, under the assumptions of Thm.~\ref{thm:main} and in case $m=n=0$, $b_0=1$, and $\tilde{A}(r)$, $\tilde{B}(r)$ d-even at $r=0$, we have already constructed a $C^\infty$-extension of the spacetime to $r=0$ in Sec.~\ref{sec:rev} using the $(t,x,y,z)$ coordinate chart.
+If one of the above conditions does not hold, we can always construct a diverging curvature invariant that prevents us from obtaining a $C^\infty$-extension to $r=0$.